-A data source has a set of properties that define the initial and maximum number of connections in the pool (initialCapacity and maxCapacity), and the number of connections to add to the pool when all connections are in use (capacityIncrement).
-When the pool reaches its maximum capacity, the maximum number of connections are opened, and they remain opened unless you enable automatic shrinking on the data source or manually shrink the data source with the shrink() method.
+A data source has a set of properties that define the initial, minimum, and maximum number of connections in the pool (initialCapacity, minCapacity, and maxCapacity).
+A data source automatically adds one connection to the pool when all connections are in use.
+When the pool reaches maxCapacity, the maximum number of connections are opened, and they remain opened unless you enable automatic shrinking on the data source or manually shrink the data source with the shrink() method.

 You may want to drop some connections from the data source when a peak usage period has ended, freeing up WebLogic Server and DBMS resources.
 You can use the Shrink option on the JDBC Data Source: Control page in the Administration Console (see "Shrink the connection pool in a JDBC data source" in Oracle WebLogic Server Administration Console Help) or the shrink() method on the JDBCDataSourceRuntimeMBean.
-When you shrink a data source, WebLogic Server reduces the number of connections in the pool to the greater of either the initial capacity or the number of connections currently in use.
+When you shrink a data source, WebLogic Server reduces the number of connections in the pool to the greater of either the minCapacity or the number of connections currently in use.